sjrogren's symptoms

 What to Do if You Suspect Sjögren’s

 Do those symptoms sound familiar?
 If so, talk to your doctor; your primary care doctor may refer you to a rheumatologist for more testing.
-There’s currently no FDA-approved medication for Sjögren’s syndrome, but there are things you can do to manage the symptoms.
+There’s currently no FDA-approved medication for Sjögren’s, but there are things you can do to manage the symptoms.
 For instance, if over-the-counter eye drops aren’t effective enough, you could get prescription drops or wear special glasses that help your eyes retain moisture.
 Drinking more water and using saliva-stimulating products can relieve dry mouth.

 You can manage arthritis symptoms with non-steroidal anti-inflammatory drugs (NSAIDs) or disease-modifying drugs to treat your inflammatory arthritis.
 Your doctor can also recommend lifestyle changes like exercise and sleep to help clear up brain fog.
 “Right now, it’s just trying to maintain function as much as possible,” says Dr. McCoy.